Thursday 30 May

 Wendy had an instrumental role in the development, national and international touring of Aboriginal theatre.
 Wendy shared a lifetime of stories over the last 30 years including producing The Cakeman in 1982 and touring to the USA, commissioning early Jack Davis work, touring Deborah Mailman in Seven Stages of Grieving nationally and internationally, and the more recent work of the Chooky Dancers in Wrong Skin.

 DEBUNKING SOME MYTHS AROUND THE MAJORS

 The eight major theatre companies have large staff bases, sizeable programs and myriad ways of creating work and engaging with artists.
-From the outside it can be difficult to see how to get in or even to decide working with a major is right for you.
-This session is designed for people who would like to have a conversation about how the majors work some of their General Managers and Executive Directors.
+From the outside it can be difficult to see how to get in or even to decide if working with a major is right for you.
+This session was designed for people who would like to have a conversation about how the majors work, with some of their General Managers and Executive Directors.

 Hosts: Rob Brookman, Sue Donnelly, Brenna Hobson, Jo Porter

 Kyle: WHAT IS ABORIGINAL THEATRE?
 Isaac: WHATEVER WE SAY IT IS.